nmantani/FileInsight-plugins/INSTALL.md

 Please get it from https://www.mcafee.com/enterprise/en-us/downloads/free-tools/fileInsight.html .

 ### **Installation of Python 3**
 FileInsight-plugins requires Python 3 (x64) since version 2.0 (older versions require Python 2 (x86)), though the built-in Python interpreter of FileInsight is Python 2.
 You no longer need to install Python 2 (x86) with the latest version (3.5) of FileInsight.
 Please get Python 3 (x64) installer from https://www.python.org/downloads/windows/ .
+Python 3.9.x is recommended because some Python modules (such as ppmd-cffi and yara-python) are currently not available for Python 3.10.x.

 ### **Installation of FileInsight-plugins**
 Please copy "plugins" folder into %USERPROFILE%\Documents\McAfee FileInsight .